GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   2. Submissions must be free of malware.
 Participants agree that the Census Bureau may conduct testing on the application(s) to determine whether malware or other security threats may be present.
 The Census Bureau may disqualify the application(s) if, in the Census Bureau’s judgment, the application may damage government or others' equipment, operating environment or security posture.

-  3. The submitting team must not use government logos or official seals and must not claim endorsement by the U.S. Census Bureau or Department of Commerce.
+  3. The submitting team must not use government logos or official seals and must not claim endorsement by the U.S. Census Bureau, Department of Commerce, or U.S. Environmental Protection Agency.
 judging: >-
   #### Judging Panel